alickbass/SwiftyJSONModel/README.md

 There are several problems with this code:

   * The key for our properties are raw strings and it is easy to make a typo in the key
   * These subscript method will return value even if there is none in the original JSON.
-But we want to really now when the json is invalid.
+But we want to really know when the json is invalid.

 ###The first solution